Tulasa Thapa: Rescue

-Ten months later, in November 1982, when she was brought to Bombay's JJ Hospital, she was suffering from three types of sexually transmitted diseases, genital warts, and brain tuberculosis which left her spastic and permanently using, and finally led to her death.
+Ten months later, in November 1982, when she was brought to Bombay's JJ Hospital, she was suffering from three types of sexually transmitted diseases, genital warts, and brain tuberculosis which left her spastic, and finally led to her death.
 The People's Health Organisation embarked on a full-fledged "Save Tulasa" campaign, and with the support of the media managed to rescue her.
 At the hospital, Tulasa was given police protection against possible reprisals from the prostitution industry.
 After a period of stay in the Dongri Remand Home, she returned to Nepal to take up residence in the Cheshire Home for the Disabled in Jorpati.
 Doctors evaluated Tulasa and found her to be severely damaged physically and psychologically.
 Over the years, she remained incoherent and rambling in her speech.
 She used a wheelchair full-time and complained that her stomach hurt all the time and that she could not go to the toilet.
 Attempts were made to return her to her father, Bir Dhoj Thapa, but she was rejected by his second wife (Tulasa's mother had died shortly after her abduction), and eventually, her family stopped visiting her.
 In 1994, Tulasa broke her leg in a suicide attempt.